| |

 was a newsman at WPOP during the era when the station

 was located on Asylum Street in Hartford.
-He later hosted
+Later he worked

 His